eoscommunity/meta-eden/README.md

 # Welcome to Meta Eden
-Meta Eden is a place where you're free to share well-constructed ideas, aptly called 'seeds', related to Eden and EOS.
+Meta Eden is a place where you're free to share well-constructed ideas, aptly called 'seeds', related to [Eden](https://genesis.eden.eoscommunity.org/) and EOS, EOSIO and [Mandel](https://github.com/eosnetworkfoundation/mandel).

-We invite you to share your thoughts as well as your positive attention, collaborate and expand upon other's ideas via opening issues and pull requests when appropriate.
+We invite you to freely share your thoughts as well as your positive attention, collaborate and expand upon other's ideas via opening issues and pull requests when appropriate.
 Seeds you plant here should contain all information for the idea to grow into reality.

 *This isn't the place for core code edits, nor is it the place for explanatory material, nor discourse outside of opening issues.*